-Some actionable steps that VCE has taken since the last Board update in September 2022 include:
+Some actionable steps that VCE has taken since the last Board update in March 2023 include:

 - 1. Have actively engaged from a regulatory and legislative standpoint, supporting regulatory statewide proceedings and settlements, meeting with key CPUC staff, and continuing progress on the annual VCE legislative platform. - 2.
-Executed the three year Wholesale Energy Services (WES) agreement between VCE and The Energy Authority (TEA) in support of a stable and professionally managed portfolio. - 3.
-Adopted a rate adjustment policy and launched VCE's additional customer rate option "Base Green", and adopted customer rates for 2023 to further stabilize VCE's financial standing and support establishing a credit rating. - 4.
-Repaid the short-term \$5M line of credit with the County of Yolo and retained the 2-year line of credit for \$11M with River City Bank to help manage 2022-2023 cash flow requirements. - 5.
+Transition completed to the new Wholesale Energy Services (WES) provider The Energy Authority (TEA) in support of a stable and professionally managed portfolio. - 3.
+Implemented rate adjustment policy and launched VCE's additional customer rate option "Base Green" and adopted customer rates for 2023 to further stabilize VCE's financial standing and support establishing a credit rating. - 4.
+Continue to build cash reserves and meet debt covenants with River City Bank to help manage 2022-2023 cash flow requirements. - 5.
 Successfully launched the AgFIT pilot program that provides growers with hourly dynamic rates and incentives for irrigation automation to better manage their energy costs and shift a small portion of VCE's peak load.